Careers: Law Students: Summer Program: FAQs

 Do you offer a mentoring program?

 Absolutely!
 Each summer associate benefits from the mentorship of an experienced Brown Rudnick partner.
-Mentors provide one-on-one feedback and advice, and help regulate work flow.
-In addition, each summer associate is paired with a junior Brown Rudnick associate who serves as a “buddy” – someone to help you obtain the “inside scoop” on life as an associate.
+Partner Advisors provide one-on-one feedback and advice and help regulate work flow.
+In addition, each summer associate is paired with a junior Brown Rudnick associate who serves as an Associate Advisor – someone to help you obtain the “inside scoop” on life as an associate.

 What social activities are part of the summer program experience?